pdee/pdee/doc/commands-python-mode.rst

 py-load-file
 ------------
-Load a Python file FILE-NAME into the inferior Python process.
+Load a Python file FILE-NAME into the Python process.

 If the file has extension `.py' import or reload it as a module.
 Treating it as a module keeps the global namespace clean, provides